 The strongest fiction submissions are set in the 19th, 20th, and 21st Centuries and address contemporary faith issues.

 What We Don't Publish

-At present, we are not acquiring children’s books, poetry, dissertations, cookbooks, festschrifts, or newsletter columns.
+At present, we are not acquiring children’s books, fiction set prior to 1800, poetry, dissertations, cookbooks, festschrifts, newsletter columns, plays, or manifestos.

 Submitting your proposal